Graduate Certificate Programs

 Certificate Program Guidelines

-Computer Science Certificates
+Computer Science Certificate

 Applicants interested in earning a Computer Science Certificate and those interested in taking selected courses may be admitted on a non-matriculating basis to the School of Engineering and Computing as special-status students.
 Non-matriculated students must have a Bachelor degree from an accredited university and academic records that suggest the likelihood of success in demanding graduate courses.
 Non-matriculated students are admitted to courses on a seating-available basis only.
 Matriculated students are given preference for course offerings.
 To earn a certificate, four courses (12 credits) need to be taken from the offerings of that certificate.